-SAED9007 Introduction to Primary Education

-(not available in 2000)

-SAED9008 Introduction to Art Therapy

-SAED9009 Introduction to Museum Education

-SAED0010 Introduction to Community Arts

-(not available in 2000)

-SAED9011 Introduction to Aboriginal Australia: History and Art

-(not available in 2000)

-SAED9018 Research Project in Elective Studies 1 SAED9019 Research Project in Elective Studies 2 SAED2021 Introduction to Frameworks of Research in Art and Design Education SAED2022 Research Seminar in Art Education
+HPW UOC SAED9007 Introduction to Primary Education 3 6 SAED9008 Introduction to Art Therapy 3 6 SAED9009 Introduction to Museum Education 3 6 SAED9010 Introduction to Community Arts (not available in 2001) SAED9011 Introduction to Aboriginal Australia: History and Art (not available in 2001) SAED9018 Research Project in Elective Studies 1 1.5 6 SAED9019 Research Project in Elective Studies 2 1.5 6 SAED9021 Introduction to Frameworks of Research in Art and Design Education 3 6 SAED9022 Research Seminar in Art Education 3 6

-Introduction to Art Therapy Staff Contact: Lindy Bolitho UOC6 HPW3 S1 or S2
+Introduction to Art Therapy

+Staff Contact: Lindy Bolitho UOC6 HPW3 S1 or S2

 This course aims to explore the integration of art and therapy in theory and practice.
-Subject matter will include theories of personality and self development; theoretical approaches to psychotherapy including - psychodynamic - Jungian humanistic existential - gestalt - transactional - cognitive/behavioural systematic - implosive/flooding - rationai.
+Subject matter will include theories of personality and self development; theoretical approaches to psychotherapy including - psychodynamic - Jungian humanistic existential - gestalt - transactional - cognitive/behavioural systematic - implosive/flooding - rational.
 The history of art therapy - the difference and relationships between art teaching and art therapy.
 The use of metaphor - images and symbols in conscious and unconscious messages.
 Perceptual processes and their implications for the art therapist.
 An examination of mythical and archetypal in art.
 The notions of primary events as causal antecendents in behaviour.
 Overview of possible applications and appropriate settings for the use of art therapy by the art educator.

-Introduction to Museum Education Staff Contact: Dr Penny McKeon UOC6 HPW3 S2
+Introduction to Museum Education

+Staff Contact: Dr Penny McKeon